-Rabdan Academy accepts applications from students from all the Emirates of UAE and Rabdan students are nominated and sponsored by stakeholder organizations, such as the UAE Armed Forces and the Ministry of Interior (MOI).
+Rabdan Academy accepts applications from all the emirates of UAE, GCC, and other countries.
 Rabdan Faculty are highly qualified instructors from around the world.
-The medium of instruction at the Academy is English, except for Associate in Crime Scene
+The medium of instruction at the academy is English, except for Diploma in Crime Scene

 The Academy Board of Trustees determines the size and character of the student body, and is ultimately responsible for ensuring that all admission policies and procedures are consistent with the Academy mission and objectives, are clearly defined, apply to all students equally and are published appropriately.

 A sub-committee of the Academy Education Board (the Admissions and Enrolment Committee) will review and make decisions on matters delegated to them, and otherwise will make recommendations to the Board of Trustees where necessary on all matters related to the admission and enrolment of students.

 Applicants seeking admission to a Program or course at the Academy must:

 - Meet all of the admissions requirements and any other specific requirements for a course or Program of study to which they are seeking admission; and

 - Undertake to adhere to the regulations and by-laws in governing matters such as attendance, conduct, academic progress and performance, fees and other matters as set out in the Student Handbook